ssh-pm/ssh-test-servers/README.md

 All Dockerfiles inside the `docker/` path will be built.

-Note that all Dockerfiles  should respect the pattern `Dockerfile.$IMAGE_TAG`.
+Note that all Dockerfiles  should respect the follow pattern: `Dockerfile.$IMAGE_TAG`.